voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

     fom.get_snapshot_info(dataset, snapshot_name)

+.. _dataset-versioning-loading-snapshots:

-Loading Snapshots
+Loading snapshots
 -----------------

-.. _loading-snapshots-ui:
+Any user with Can View permissions to a dataset can view and load its snapshots via the Teams UI or the SDK.

 Teams UI
 ~~~~~~~~

-Clicking the "Browse" button in a Snapshot row in the
+From the dataset's History tab, click the "Browse" button next to a Snapshot in
-:ref:`snapshot list <listing-dataset-snapshots>` will allow the user to view
+the :ref:`snapshot list <dataset-versioning-list-snapshots>` to load the
-the dataset Snapshot in the UI.
+Snapshot in the UI.

 .. image:: /images/teams/versioning/browse-button.png
     :alt: history-browse-button